Q. Are there age restrictions on car hire in Corsica?

 Q. What happens if I encounter a problem whilst on holiday?

 If there is anything at all about your holiday or property, which you feel unhappy about it is important that you inform your representative as soon as possible, so they are able to take any action locally that may be necessary.
-Your representative's phone number can be located on your arrival instructions sent out with your ticket package and will also appear on your welcome note on your arrival in resort and in the information folder provided in your accommodation.
+Your representative's phone number can be located on your arrival instructions sent out with your ticket package and will also appear in the information folder provided in your accommodation.
 Your representative should always be called in the first instance rather than the UK Office.

 Q. When will I receive my travel documents?